flocked/AdvancedCollectionTableView/README.md

-# Advanced NSCollectionView & NSTableView
+# Advanced NSCollectionView, NSTableView and NSOutlineView

-A framework for NSCollectionView and NSTableView.
+A framework for NSCollectionView, NSTableView and NSOutlineView.
 It provides a collection of classes and extensions, many of them being ports of missing UIKit APIs.

 **Take a look at the included sample app which demonstrates most features.**